ninochang/presentations/swag-2024-Q1-openday/slides.md

 # Outline
 - RTMP vs WebRTC vs SRT :white_check_mark:
 - Deep dive into SRT :white_check_mark:
-- What protocol are we use, why ? :arrow_backward:
+- What protocol are we using and why ? :arrow_backward:
 - DEMO

 ---